 Most merchants located in the US can accept Samsung Pay transactions from participating customers.
 Learn more about Samsung Pay.

 Braintree’s US merchant accounts bundle Visa, Mastercard, Discover, JCB, and sometimes American Express as the default accepted payment types.
 Most of our international merchant accounts bundle Visa and Mastercard as the default accepted payment types.
-All merchants interested in accepting Amex should either indicate this on their application, or contact our Support team.
+All merchants interested in accepting Amex should either indicate this on their application, or contact us.

 When processing payments online, credit and debit cards are handled the same, as long as they are issued by a major card brand.
 Because PINs can't be accepted online, debit cards will always be run as credit.